kelsey-ek/Rehosting_Guide_A-Z/reference_guides/general_linux_knowledge/README.md

 # General Linux Knowledge

-These reference guides are to help anybody knew to Linux get up and running.
+These reference guides are to help anybody new to Linux get up and running.

 ## Topics